Conscientious objection by nurses, midwives and nursing associates

 The Supreme Court decision in Greater Glasgow Health Board (Appellant) v Doogan and another (Respondents) (Scotland) UKSC 68 provides additional information on the meaning of participation in any treatment.

-For further information and advice on this subject, nurses and midwives should contact their union or employer.
+For further information and advice on this subject, nurses, midwives and nursing associates should contact their union or employer.